Best Tokyo Passes for Families: Attraction, Sightseeing & Transport Guide (2025)

 • Not Included: Shinkansen, some private lines.

-• Validity: 2 or 3 consecutive days.
+• Validity: 2 or 3 consecutive days (E-ticket or Physical ticket).

 • Perfect for Families: Exploring Hakone’s onsens, volcanoes, museums, lake cruises.